paceaux/McSandy/README.md

 Of course you can!
 McSandy uses `localstorage` to save your projects.
 You can save and delete any of your projects by clicking on the save button at the bottom, or with `ctrl` + `s`.

 ### How can I get my work back? ###
 At the bottom of McSandy, there's a select box where you can retrieve your old projects.
+Select the project and just click the `load` button.

 You can also retrieve your projects as a hash in the URL: `mcsandy.html#my_project`.

 This means that you can bookmark your projects!

 ###Can I export my work? ###
-Not yet, but that is an upcoming feature.
-You will be able to export the entire project, and individual files from it.
+Yes.
+At the bottom of McSandy is a `download` button.
+This will export your current project to a static HTML file.

+In future versions, you will have the option to export each section of code.

 ### Awesome, so what do I need to use it? ###
 It's super simple.
 Download Mcsandy.html and get started!